PyO3/pyo3/README.md

 ]
 ```

-Also on macOS, you will need to rename the output from \*.dylib to \*.so.
-On Windows, you will need to rename the output from \*.dll to \*.pyd.
+For developing, you can copy and rename the shared librar: On macOS, from `libstring_sum.dylib` to `string_sum.so`, on Windows `libstring_sum.dll` to `string_sum.pyd` and on linux from `libstring_sum.so` to `libstring_sum.so`.
+Then open a python shell in the same folder and you'll be to `import string_sum`.

-[`setuptools-rust`](https://github.com/PyO3/setuptools-rust) can be used to generate a python package and includes the commands above by default.
-See [examples/word-count](examples/word-count) and the associated setup.py.
+To build, test and publish your crate as python module, you can use [pyo3-pack](https://github.com/PyO3/pyo3-pack) or [setuptools-rust](https://github.com/PyO3/setuptools-rust).
+You can find an example for setuptools-rust in [examples/word-count](examples/word-count), while pyo3-pack should work on your crate without any configuration.

-### Using python from rust
+## Using python from rust

 Add `pyo3` this to your `Cargo.toml`: